Inspired by the country’s history and culture, a new wave of Egyptian clothing is emerging.

 Kojak’s designs are structural, often heavily embroidered with sequins, embellishments, and beading — exquisite and full of grandeur.

-Overall, I love his online store, I personally think it is one of the most polished of all designers on this top 20.
+Overall, I love his online clothing store, I personally think it is one of the most polished of all designers on this top 20.

 Okhtein translates to ‘sisters’ in Arabic, was founded by siblings Aya and Mounaz Abdelraouf.